-- · assessment of success in adhering to portfolio company's business plan and compliance with covenants; - periodic or regular contact with portfolio company management and, if appropriate, the financial or strategic sponsor, to discuss financial position, requirement and accomplishments; - comparisons to other portfolio companies in the industry, if any; - · attendance at and participation in board meetings or presentations by portfolio companies; and - review of monthly and quarterly financial statements and financial projections for portfolio companies.
+- · assessment of success in adhering to portfolio company's business plan and compliance with covenants; - periodic or regular contact with portfolio company management and, if appropriate, the financial or strategic sponsor, to discuss financial position, requirements and accomplishments; - comparisons to other portfolio companies in the industry, if any; - attendance at and participation in board meetings or presentations by portfolio companies; and - review of periodic financial statements and financial projections for portfolio companies.

 The Investment Adviser monitors credit risk of each portfolio company regularly with a goal toward identifying early, and when able and appropriate, exiting investments with potential credit problems.
-This monitoring process may include reviewing: (1) a portfolio company's financial resources and operating history; (2) comparing a portfolio company's current operating results with the Investment Adviser's initial thesis for the investment and its expectations for the performance of the investment; (3) a portfolio company's sensitivity to economic conditions; (4) the performance of a portfolio company's management; (5) a portfolio company's debt maturities and borrowing requirements; (6) a portfolio company's interest and asset coverage; and (7) the relative value of an investment based on a portfolio company's anticipated cash flow.
+This monitoring process may include reviewing: (1) a portfolio company's financial resources and operating history; (2) comparing a portfolio company's current operating results with the Investment Adviser's initial thesis for the investment and its expectations for the performance of the investment; (3) a portfolio company's sensitivity to economic conditions; (4) the performance of a portfolio company's management; (5) a portfolio company's debt maturities and capital requirements; (6) a portfolio company's interest and asset coverage; and (7) the relative value of an investment based on a portfolio company's anticipated cash flow.

-Under normal market conditions, we expect that at least 80% of our Managed Assets will be invested in Floating Rate Loans and other instruments bearing a variable rate of interest which may, from time to time, include variable rate derivative instruments.
+Under normal market conditions, we expect that at least 80% of the value of our Managed Assets will be invested in Floating Rate Loans and other instruments bearing a variable rate of interest which may, from time to time, include variable rate derivative instruments.
 This policy is not fundamental and may be changed by our board of directors with at least 60 days prior written notice provided to stockholders.

 While our investment objectives are to seek high current income and capital appreciation through investments in Floating Rate Loans, we may invest up to 35% of the portfolio in opportunistic investments.
-These investments may include investments in high-yield bonds, distressed debt, private equity or securities of public companies and securities of companies located outside of the United States.
+These investments may include investments in second-lien, high yield, mezzanine and distressed debt securities and, to a lesser extent equity investments and securities of companies located outside of the United States.
 We expect that these public foreign companies generally will have debt securities that are non-investment grade.